 Workflow scheme

-Projects that use BIM, define the employer information requirements (EIR) which contains the project coordinate system (PCS) and spatial reference system (SRS).
+Projects that use BIM, define the employer information requirements (EIR) which contains the project coordinate reference system (PCS) and spatial reference system (SRS).

 For this process there shall be a common control point numbering system defined.

-The first process diagram in Figure 6 concerns the design phase, when the project coordinate system and the position of the building on the site are defined.
+The first process diagram in Figure 6 concerns the design phase, when the project coordinate reference system and the position of the building on the site are defined.

 Figure 6 — Design Phase

-The second process diagram in Figure 7 addresses the realisation of the coordinate system on the construction site.
+The second process diagram in Figure 7 addresses the realisation of the coordinate reference system on the construction site.

 Key personnel with respect to markers are the technical manager/surveyor manager and the surveyor, who provide the markers as well as the related geometric information for the digital applications used on site.